 How To Know if You Need Pterygium Removal Surgery

-A pterygium (tuh-RIJ-ee-uhm) is an abnormal growth on the conjunctiva, the transparent membrane covering the eye.
-It’s also known as “surfer’s eye” because factors such as UV exposure, getting sand in your eyes, and living in a tropical climate increase the risk of developing this condition.
+A pterygium (tuh-RIJ-ee-uhm) is an abnormal tissue growth filled with blood vessels on the conjunctiva, the transparent membrane covering the eye.
+It’s also known as surfer’s eye because factors such as UV exposure, getting sand in your eyes, and living in tropical or dusty environments increase the risk of developing this condition.
 Pterygium may look a little strange, but rest assured that it’s not cancer.

 If you have been diagnosed with pterygium, it’s essential to begin treatment immediately.
-If your symptoms are relatively mild, your eye doctor may recommend conservative treatments to manage pterygium without surgery.
+In mild cases, your eye doctor may recommend conservative treatments to manage pterygium without surgery.
 However, the only way to remove the growth entirely on your conjunctiva is to get pterygium surgery.
 Here are the factors that play into your decision to have your pterygium surgically removed.

 Discomfort

-Minor pterygium growth is usually treatable with eyedrops that improve lubrication and reduce redness and inflammation.
-However, itchiness, irritation, burning, grittiness, and the sensation that something is “in your eye” may persist in severe cases.
+Minor pterygium growth is usually treatable with artificial tears that improve lubrication and reduce redness and inflammation.
+However, itchiness, irritation, burning, grittiness, dry eyes, and the sensation that something is “in your eye” may persist in severe cases.
 If you experience constant discomfort despite taking over-the-counter medicine, you have a viable reason to consider pterygium surgery.

 Corneal Distortion